 Hepatic hepcidin

 Serum levels of hepcidin are mostly correlated with the levels of liver hepcidin expression[48] demonstrating that hepatic hepcidin is the key regulator of systemic iron balance.
-This was obviously demonstrated in mouse models with either total or liver-specific ablation of hepcidin gene[49,50].
-Liver-specific knockout (KO) mice were shown to fully recapitulate the severe iron overload phenotype observed in the total KO mice, with increased plasma iron and massive parenchymal iron accumulation.
+This was obviously demonstrated in mouse models with either total or liver-specific ablation of the hepcidin gene[49,50].
+Liver-specific knockout (KO) mice were shown to fully recapitulate the severe iron overload phenotype observed in the total KO mice with increased plasma iron and massive parenchymal iron accumulation.

 The regulation of hepatic synthesis of hepcidin is extremely complex and responds to multiple signals, some of which are still unclear.
 Indeed, the synthesis of hepcidin is stimulated by the high intake of iron and by inflammation, while it is repressed by iron deficiency and by all the pathological situations that stimulate the erythropoietic activity (anemia, bleeding, hemolysis, dyserythropoiesis and erythropoietin injections).

 Hepatic hepcidin is regulated by iron-mediated pathways through a complex of integral hemochromatosis proteins.
-Hemojuvelin (HJV) was first identified as the mutated protein in the majority of juvenile haemochromatosis[51].
+Hemojuvelin (HJV) was first identified as the mutated protein in the majority of juvenile hemochromatosis[51].
 The absence of HJV leads to a severe deficit in hepcidin production.
-HJV acts as a co-receptor of BMPs, enhancing activation of the SMAD pathway in response to binding of BMPs to their receptor (BMPR).
+HJV acts as a co-receptor with bone morphogenetic proteins (BMPs), enhancing activation of the SMAD pathway in response to binding of BMPs to their receptor (BMPR).
 BMP6 plays a major role in this pathway and in the stimulation of hepatic hepcidin by iron.
-In mice, the ablation of Bmp6 gene causes severe iron overload[52].
-In humans, we and others recently identified heterozygous mutations localized in the propeptide of BMP6 protein, leading to mild to moderate hemochromatosis[53–57].
-BMP6 pathway is negatively controlled by matriptase 2 that interrupts the binding of BMP6 on its BMPR in hepatocytes[58–61].
-BMP6 pathway seems also to be a target of erythroferrone, the erythroid factor that represses hepcidin when erythropoiesis is pathologically stimulated[62].
+In mice, the ablation of the Bmp6 gene causes severe iron overload[52].
+In humans, we and others[53–57] recently identified heterozygous mutations localized in the propeptide of the BMP6 protein leading to mild to moderate hemochromatosis.
+The BMP6 pathway is negatively controlled by matriptase 2 that interrupts the binding of BMP6 on its BMPR in hepatocytes[58–61].
+The BMP6 pathway also seems to be a target of erythroferrone, the erythroid factor that represses hepcidin when erythropoiesis is pathologically stimulated[62].

-The study of the different forms of genetic hemochromatosis has demonstrated the role of HFE and transferrin receptor 2 (TfR2) in the regulation of hepcidin by iron.
-The forms of adult hemochromatosis are due to mutations of the HFE gene for the most common forms, or TfR2 for rarer forms, and are characterized by a lack of activation of hepcidin in response to iron overload[63].
+The study of the different forms of genetic hemochromatosis has demonstrated the role of the human hemochromatosis protein (HFE) and transferrin receptor 2 (TfR2) in the regulation of hepcidin by iron.
+The forms of adult hemochromatosis are due to mutations of the HFE gene for the most common forms, or TfR2 for rarer forms and are characterized by a lack of activation of hepcidin in response to iron overload[63].
 Mice deficient in Hfe or patients with HFE mutations have a low hepcidin mRNA level in the liver despite their iron overload.
-A model has been proposed in which HFE, TfR2 and HJV interact with each other at the hepatocyte membrane to form an "iron-sensing complex"[64].
-When transferrin saturation in serum increases, holo-transferrin shifts HFE from its binding to TfR1 which allows its interaction with TfR2 and activates transcription of hepcidin-encoding gene (HAMP).
+A model has been proposed in which HFE, TfR2 and HJV interact with each other at the hepatocyte membrane to form an “iron-sensing complex”[64].
+When transferrin saturation in serum increases, holo-transferrin shifts HFE from its binding to TfR1, which allows its interaction with TfR2 and activates transcription of hepcidin-encoding gene.
 Thus, TfR2 acts as a sensor of the transferrin saturation (serum iron) and BMP6 as a tissue iron sensor activating hepcidin synthesis by interaction with HJV during excessive accumulation of iron in hepatocytes[65,66].

 Extrahepatic hepcidin